 What if I don’t know any Russian (Polish/Kyrgyz/etc.)?

 This is not a problem for the vast majority of SRAS programs.
 For those few programs that require previous language training, the program pages online will expressly state so.
 Language level is most likely to affect those looking for internships as what you can do and where you can be placed will obviously be affected by your current language skills.
 However, even then, there are placements available for interns with limited or even no experience with the local language.
 Limited language skills may make navigating foreign cities more difficult as, of course, most of the locals won't speak English.
 However, we’ve had plenty of students without knowledge of the local language study on our programs and enjoy themselves – it is a bit stressful in the beginning, but it is not impossible to get by and it is a pretty incredible experience you will draw on for the rest of your life.
 Take the challenge!

 What if I am not a US resident?

-You are still eligible for our programs in most cases (inquire with us), but you will do the visa processing yourself in that case – we will ship you the visa support document (visa invitation) and advise you on the process.
+You are still eligible for our programs in most cases (inquire with us), but you will do any visa processing yourself if you are located outside the US – we will ship you the visa support document (visa invitation) and advise you on the process.